Types of Veterans Disability Benefits

 A variety of benefits are available to disabled veterans and their families.
 Understanding what benefits programs exist and how the Department of Veterans Affairs (VA) deems eligibility for benefits are the first steps in getting the financial help you and your family need.

-Disability lawyer Michael Hartup has extensive experience helping disabled veterans and their families from Tennessee and Kentucky navigate the complicated application process to recover the benefits they need.
+Disability lawyer Michael Hartup has extensive experience helping disabled veterans and their families from Tennessee navigate the complicated application process to recover the benefits they need.
 If you’re a disabled veteran who is new to applying for VA benefits or wants help appealing a denied claim, please contact us today for a free consultation.

 Basic Eligibility for VA Disability Benefits